The Critical Role of Integrations in Security

 Enhanced Correlation of Data

 Data from many sources can be correlated with integrations.
+Integration configurations are managed independently by each application within a decentralized architecture, ensuring secure and controlled synchronization.
 It is crucial to spot complex threats that must be more obvious when examining solitary data.
 Security teams learn more about possible weaknesses and attack patterns by:

 Simplified Security Procedures

 Integrations reduce the need for manual intervention by automating repetitive procedures.
+Employing access controls and conducting security audits on integrated systems is crucial to enhance security and identify vulnerabilities.
 They help streamline security operations, allowing security teams to focus on more complicated challenges by automating the discovery and mitigation of known risks.
 This is done through the integration of threat intelligence feeds with incident response solutions.

 How Do Engineering Efforts Begin with Integrations?